philpearl/plenc/README.md

 Plenc does aim to be able to read standard protobuf.
 It can read slices encoded with the standard protobuf encoding.
 There may be gaps in support.

 In particular using fixed32 and fixed64 encodings for integer types is not currently supported.
 I think we could support that via an option on the plenc tag that would select a different codec.

-## Known problems
-Plenc cannot currently encode maps.
-There's some code written, but it doesn't work.